jessemillman/geth-tampermonkey/README.md

   3b.
 Select more options by clicking the three little dots next to TamperMonkey 3c.
 Select Options
   3d.
 Click + in the top right to add a new script
+  ![TamperMoney options] (/tempermonkey_options.png)
 4. Update your target wallet on line 19
 5. Navigate to https://goerlifaucet.com/
 6. Log into https://goerlifaucet.com/ with your wallet

 ## Automation setup
+1. (If required) Setup bin and log directories
+   - Create bin directory it by ```mkdir ~/.bin```
+   - Create it by ```mkdir ~/.log```
-1. Create script
+2. Create automation script
-  1a.
-Open Terminal
+   - Open Terminal
-  1b. ```cd ~/.bin``` if one doesn't exist then create it by ```mkdir ~/.bin``` 1b. ```cd ~/.log``` if one doesn't exist then create it by ```mkdir ~/.log``` 1b. type "vi automate_geth.sh".
+   - Type "vi automate_geth.sh".
 Press return
-  1b. press "i"
+   - Press "i"
-  1c. copy and paste the script from https://github.com/jessemillman/geth-tampermonkey/raw/main/automate_geth.sh 1d. press ESC
+   - Copy and paste the script from https://github.com/jessemillman/geth-tampermonkey/raw/main/automate_geth.sh
+   - Press ESC
-  1e. type ":wq".
+   - Type ":wq".
 Press return
 2. Setup cronjob (Note. this will run the automate_geth.sh script daily at 0:0:0 UTC.
 If you want a different time of day adjust to your preferred settings https://crontab.guru/ can help.
 Also if you store your scripts in a different directory you will need to modify the path that is referenced)
-  2a.
-Open Terminal
+   - Open Terminal
-  2b. type "env editor=vi crontab -e".
-Press return 2c. press "i"
+   - Type "env editor=vi crontab -e".
+Press return
+   - Press "i"
-  2d. copy and paste the script from https://github.com/jessemillman/geth-tampermonkey/raw/main/crontab.example 2e. press ESC
+   - Copy and paste the script from https://github.com/jessemillman/geth-tampermonkey/raw/main/crontab.example
+   - Press ESC
-  2d. type ":wq".
+   - Type ":wq".
 Press return

 ##Common Issues
 1. You may get an "Operation not permitted" error when trying to run the automate_geth.sh script via crontab.
 Read https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/ to fix this on macos